5 Best Egg White Substitutes (+ Our Favorite Recipe)

 An egg white substitute that works well in certain situations is xanthan gum.

-This white powder is used in many commercial food products as a thickening agent.
-It is produced during the fermentation of glucose by the Xanthomonas campestris bacteria.
+This white powder is used in many commercial food products as a thickening agent and is similar to cornstarch and arrowroot powder.
+It’s produced during the fermentation of glucose by the Xanthomonas campestris bacteria.
 The gooey substance is dehydrated into a fine white powder that quickly turns back into a viscous liquid when it comes in contact with water.

 As an egg white substitute, xanthan gum works both as a thickener and a leavening agent.
-It is best used for baking and making ice cream.
+It’s best used for baking and making ice cream.

 ¼ teaspoon xanthan gum + ¼ teaspoon water = 1 egg white